seddy21/Halo3C-Collector/README.md

 **Grafana Setup**

 1. Visit: https://grafana.com/grafana/download to download and install the latest Grafana.
-2. Once Grafana is installed, open a web-browser to your Grafana server.
+2. Once Grafana is installed and running, open a web-browser to your Grafana server.
-3. After logging in, hover on the Configuration button (Gear icon, bottom left nav. bar) and click the “Data sources” button.
+3. After logging in, expand the Connections tree in the left navigation menu and click "Data sources".
-4. Add an InfluxDB datasource:
+4. Click the "Blue Add new data source button" and add an InfluxDB datasource:

     - Name: Something that makes sense.
 I used “InfluxDB (VapeDetectors)”
     - Query Language: Should default to InfluxQL